 The ultimate goal of a cross-platform framework is to write a single codebase and then the liberty of the deployment of the code to multiple platforms.
 This is one of the best ways we choose to help our clients in achieving their business goals.
 Let's see Analysis of Native Vs Xamarin and Google Flutter Vs React.

-Google Flutter is nowadays the most trending cross-platform development framework.
+Google Flutter is nowadays the most trending cross-platform app development framework.
 You must be wondering where the heavyweights in cross-platform frameworks React Native and Xamarin are?
 When we are talking about cross-platform frameworks, we have three frameworks in our vision that still shows so much potential in the realm of mobile app development.

 Here in this post, we will show you a comparative study of the best three platforms for cross-browser development and custom web application development.
 The war here is between Google Flutter, React Native, and Xamarin.
 So, without any further ado,